Measurement of Water Quality Parameters

 d) Chromium

-11. What is the suitable method for identifying and quantifying the various chemical components in aerosol samples?
+11. What is a suitable method for identifying and quantifying the various chemical components in aerosol samples?

 a) Mass spectrometry